encode/django-rest-framework/docs/api-guide/permissions.md

 This permission is suitable if you want to your API to allow read permissions to anonymous users, and only allow write permissions to authenticated users.

+## IsAuthenticatedAndReadOnly

+The `IsAuthenticatedAndReadOnly` will allow authenticated users to perform one of the "safe" methods.
+All requests for unauthorised users will denied.

+This permission is suitable if you want to your API to be only accessible to registered users for readonly access.

 ## DjangoModelPermissions

 This permission class ties into Django's standard `django.contrib.auth` [model permissions][contribauth].
 This permission must only be applied to views that has a `.queryset` property set.
 Authorization will only be granted if the user *is authenticated* and has the *relevant model permissions* assigned.